rio-space/automation-selenium-python/README.md

 >   - TC02_VerifyThatCVIsUploadedInProfilePageWithPrefilledInformationInExperienceAndSkillsSection.py
 >   - TC03_VerifyThatUserIsAbleToUploadAndDeleteCVInProfilePage.py

->- Before running, there is a need to update these files:
+>- Before running, it is required to update these files:
 >   - [EnvironmentURLs.py](https://github.com/rio-space/compono-qa-challenge/blob/main/constants/EnvironmentURLs.py) - update LOGIN variable with test environment url
 >   - [UserCredentials.py](https://github.com/rio-space/compono-qa-challenge/blob/main/constants/UserCredentials.py) - update EMAIL and PASSWORD variables with access to Shortlyster

 >- Assumptions
->   - For TC01, User should does not have information that "NEEDS REVIEW" under Experiences and Skills section.
-In short, good scenario for a new users
+>   - For TC01, user used does not have information that "NEEDS REVIEW" under Experiences and Skills section.
+In short, a good scenario for a new users
 >   - Same data file is used for all the scripts

 #### Additional